MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/how-to-restore-dropped-server.md

 [!INCLUDE [applies-to-mysql-flexible-server](../includes/applies-to-mysql-flexible-server.md)]

-When an Azure Database for MySQL flexible server instance is deleted, the server backup can be retained up to five days in the service.
-The server backup can be accessed and restored only from the Azure subscription where the server originally resided.
-The following recommended steps can be followed to recover a deleted Azure Database for MySQL flexible server resource within 5 days from the time of server deletion.
-The recommended steps will work only if the backup for the server is still available and not deleted from the system.
+When an Azure Database for MySQL flexible server instance is deleted, the server backup can be retained for up to five days in the service.
+The server backup can be accessed and restored only from the Azure subscription where the server initially resided.
+The following recommended steps can be followed to recover a deleted Azure Database for MySQL flexible server resource within five days from the time of server deletion.
+The recommended steps work only if the backup for the server is still available and not deleted from the system.

 ## Prerequisites